erlendaakre/YouTrackNotifier/README.md

 ### usage
 1. Create a new security token on your youtrack profile page
 2. Update the YouTrackNotifier.conf file with the appropriate url, filter and token
-3. Run with `sbt run` and whenever the filter results in a result a notification is displayed.
+3. Run with `sbt run` and whenever the filter has a result, a notification is displayed

 #### todo
 * improve error handling